hyj0/PythonTutor/unsupported-features.md

 ### I have an idea for a brand-new feature ...

-First check out this [wishlist doc](wishlist.md), then feel free to email me if you have ideas that haven't yet been mentioned there.
+First check out this [wishlist doc](wishlist.md), then feel free to file a GitHub issue if you have ideas that haven't yet been mentioned there.